 - Adenomyosis: gland growth within the walls of the uterus

-- Ovarian cysts: Variety of different solid or fluid-filled masses on the ovary
+- Ovarian cysts: A variety of solid or fluid-filled masses on the ovary

 The evaluation for dysmenorrhea is centered on ruling out the causes of secondary dysmenorrhea.
-Primary dysmenorrhea does not involve any changes on exam, labs or imaging.
+Primary dysmenorrhea does not involve any changes in exams, labs, or imaging.

-- History: Diagnosis starts with a careful history of location, type, duration, timing and severity of the pain as well as associated symptoms.
+- History: Diagnosis starts with a careful history of the location, type, duration, timing, and severity of the pain, as well as associated symptoms.

-- Laboratory work: Blood work may reflect signs of infection in cases of PID.
+- Laboratory work: Blood work and urinalysis may reflect signs of infection in cases of PID or hormonal abnormalities.